abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

     ![](./media/powershell7.png)

-1. Run the below command to generate ARM template to validate and deploy stackhci cluster.
+1. Update your username and password in the below command and run it to generate ARM template to validate and deploy Azure Local cluster.

      ```
+     az login -u YourODLusername -p YourODLpassword
      & "$Env:LocalBoxDir\Generate-ARM-Template.ps1"
      ```